This is a notice for site visitors.

 Former CAMICO Board Member (for 21 years) and previous board chairman (2012- 2018) Robert P. (Pat) Evans, CPA, CISA, said Rosario’s strategic critical thinking and response to the Great Recession in 2008- 2009 was an example of highly principled leadership.

 “His leadership, personal high integrity and commitment to CAMICO’s culture kept our management team and staff together during a very trying time,” he said.
-“He was always listening and engaging, including colleagues, the Board and key advisors, and then acting in the best interest of the company with key strategic moves like choosing Liberty and eventually Berkley, to ensure that our policyholders had the very best insurance policy and coverage possible.”
+“He was always listening and engaging colleagues, the Board and key advisors, and then acting in the best interest of the company with key strategic moves like choosing to partner with Liberty and eventually Berkley, to ensure that our policyholders had the very best insurance policy and coverage possible.”

-CAMICO co-founder Louis J. Barbich, who retired in 2012 after serving as CAMICO’s first chairman for 26 years (since the company’s founding in 1986), said Rosario’s traits and actions during challenging times have been valuable contributions to the company and have made him a valuable leader.
+CAMICO co-founder Louis J. Barbich, who retired in 2012 after serving as CAMICO’s first chairman for 26 years (since the company’s founding in 1986), said Rosario’s traits and actions during challenging times have led to instrumental contributions to the company and have made him a valuable leader.

 “Ric has the ability to stay calm in spite of the turmoil that was going on in the company in prior years,” he said.
 “He explores all possible options and identifies the best option.
-Even when CAMICO was not in the position of strength, he never showed it and, in my opinion, ends up negotiating a deal that is to CAMICO’s advantage.”
+Even when CAMICO was not in a position of strength, he never showed it and, in my opinion, ends up negotiating a deal that remains to CAMICO’s advantage.”

 Improving the Policyholder Experience

-Because CAMICO didn’t have a Customer Service Unit for the first few decades, Rosario said he made creating one a priority, with a plan of implementing a centralized customer service system where trained representatives would always answer the phone and be able to determine where calls should be directed, who would be calling the policyholder back and be trained to some level to answer questions.
+Because CAMICO didn’t have a dedicated Customer Service Unit for the first few decades, Rosario said he made creating one a priority.
+His goal was to implement a centralized customer service team where trained representatives would solve some issues in a single call, and in more complicated situations determine where calls should be directed.

 The CAMICO Difference

-What makes CAMICO different from other companies and its competitors is because CAMICO is a mutual insurance company, Rosario said.
+One of the major things that makes CAMICO different from other companies and its competitors is the mutual aspect of CAMICO, as we were founded by CPAs for CPAs, Rosario said.

-“Because of CAMICO’s mutuality, there isn’t hierarchy or bureaucracy,” he said.
-“The mutual concept has allowed CAMICO to focus on the policyholder and the CPA.
-So from the Board, to the CEO and throughout the staff, everyone knows who we are serving – the policyholder, our customer is the owner.
-Having the organization at every level focused on the same thing aligns everything really well.
-I think those efforts are so powerful and our policyholders see it.”
+“The mutual concept has allowed CAMICO to focus on the policyholder and the accounting profession.
+From the Board to the CEO, and throughout the staff, everyone knows who we are serving – the policyholder.
+Our policyholders are CAMICO’s owners.
+Having that shared focus throughout the organization at every level leads to aligned goals.
+I think those are powerful, and our policyholders see it.”

-With Rosario’s 32 years of history and experience with CAMICO (which has been in business for 38 years), Rosario said he is proud of recovering the company after the Great Recession and seeing the growth and success of CAMICO employees.
+During Rosario’s 32-year tenure with CAMICO (which has been in business for 38 years), in addition to his other accomplishments, Rosario said he is proud of his role in helping with the growth and success of CAMICO employees as they support the organization’s mission and vision.

-“Throughout the organization, there are really good people and to see them flourish brings great satisfaction to me,” he said.
-“I believe in finding the right people as long as we’re all in agreement on where we’re going.
-I expect people to believe in what we’re doing, in our mission of taking care of our policyholders, treating everyone professionally and creating a really nice work environment.
-And I think our great culture is evident in our 10-year (on average) staff and how long employees stay with CAMICO.”
+“We have great, talented people throughout the organization, and to see them flourish brings me great satisfaction,” he said.
+“I believe in finding the right people, with the right skills, who believe in what we’re doing, in our mission of taking care of our policyholders, treating everyone professionally and creating a successful work environment.
+And I think our great culture is reflective in how long employees stay with CAMICO — 10 years on average, with a significant number of people who leave for other opportunities and then return to CAMICO.”

 It’s great to be a part of an organization that has made a difference, Rosario said.

-“We’ve become thought leaders in the profession and that didn’t exist 30 years ago,” he said.
+“We’ve become thought leaders in the profession and that didn’t exist 30-plus years ago,” he said.
 “Now CAMICO is considered a driving force for the good of the CPA profession.
-With some luck and a lot of hard work from everyone, we truly make a difference to the accounting profession.”
+With some creative ideas and a lot of hard work from everyone, we truly make a difference to the accounting profession.”

 Mike Ray, CPA, who joined CAMICO in February 2023 as Chief Financial Officer, is now phasing into the CEO role as planned by Rosario and CAMICO’s Board of Directors.
 Rosario will continue to serve as a member of CAMICO’s Board of Directors after his retirement as CEO and will succeed Andrew M. Eassa, CPA, as Chairman of the Board when Eassa’s term expires in June 2025.

-“I have the years of experience that hopefully I can share, be useful and supportive of Mike (Ray) and the management team,” Rosario said.
-“I’ve worked for all three prior board chairs of the company and all three of them have been very effective, have had strengths and I’ve learned something from each of them.
-So hopefully I can bring those positive things I thought they did and my own, to whatever I may add.”
+“I hope I’ll be able to share insights from my years of experience leading CAMICO to be useful and supportive of Mike (Ray) and the management team,” Rosario said.
+“I’ve worked for all three prior board chairs of the company and all three of them have been very effective, and I’ve learned something from each of them.
+In addition to those lessons, I hope I can continue to add my own knowledge and insights to support CAMICO’s continued success.”

 Former CAMICO Chairmen speak on Ric’s CAMICO Leadership & Legacy